 If you’re still unhappy with your Council Tax band after contacting the Valuation Office Agency, you might be able to formally challenge the band.
 Challenges should be made within 6 months of:

-- a change in the band of a property; or
+- a change in the band of a property

-- becoming the new council tax payer for the property; or
+- becoming the new council tax payer for the property

 - where disabled adaptations have been made.